Zotero

 - Click the title of the article you want to open in the Zotero desktop.

-- Click the straight green arrow at the top right corner of the reference list and select Library Lookup.
+- Click the straight grey arrow inside a circle at the right edge of the Zotero window and select Library Lookup.

 - Enter your UEF username and password, if asked for.